frconor-ebook/meditations/_posts/2025-11-20-the-widows-mite.md

 We should try and be generous in our struggle for virtue; to be better, to begin again.
 We can think of the generosity of the Child in the manager.

 "In Bethlehem," St. Josemaría said, "nobody holds anything back" (J. Escrivá, *Letter*, November 14, 1974).
-The Magi came with their finest gifts (cf. Matt.
+The Magi came with their finest gifts (*cf*.
+Matt.
 2:11).
 It\'s all a story of beauty and of generosity.

 Lack of generosity can be ugly.
 It can be a manifestation of selfishness, which can be a slow-acting poison that has a deadly effect.